braithicus/2810ICT-Project-Management-Assignment/Software Design Document.md

 Provide pseudocode or flowcharts for all functions listed in Section 3.2.1 that operate on data structures.
 For instance, include pseudocode or a flowchart for a custom searching function.

-Provide pseudocode or flowcharts for all functions listed in Section 3.2.1 that operate on data structures.
-For instance, include pseudocode or a flowchart for a custom searching function.

 - <h5 style="display: inline;"> Assumptions: </h5> Assumtptions for all pseudocode.